sekharpariga/DSA/README.md

 # Mission

-To study and document all the great algorithms out there in the computer and programming world.
+    To study and document all the great algorithms out there in the computer and programming worlds.

     Some of the examples of great algorithms are
     - Dijkstra's Algorithm (shortest path find for graphs)

 ## Languages